hettlage/datastar/site/static/md/guide/getting_started.md

 <button data-show="$input != ''">Save</button>
 ```

-This results in the button being visible only when the input is _not_ an empty string (this could also be written as `!input`).
+This results in the button being visible only when the input is _not_ an empty string (this could also be written as `$input`).

 <div class="flex items-start justify-between p-8 alert">
     <div class="flex flex-col gap-4">